verus-lang/verus-analyzer/CONTRIBUTING.md

 - Verus installation and editor integration live in `editors/code`.

-The server runs Verus when a Rust file is saved. `verus.enable` controls this behavior, `verus.extraArgs` adds verifier arguments, `verus.reportAllErrorsEnable` disables per-module filtering, and `cargo.verusEnable` selects `cargo-verus` instead of direct invocation.
+The server runs Verus when a Rust file is saved. `verus.enable` controls this behavior, `verus.extraArgs` adds verifier arguments, `verus.verificationScope` selects module or crate verification, and `cargo.verusEnable` selects `cargo-verus` instead of direct invocation.
 The VS Code extension sets `VERUS_BINARY_PATH` for the server process.

 ## Reproducing VS Code diagnostics from the CLI